ruruchouu/DH150-Christine-Yu/README.md

 <img src="./Visibilty of System.png" width=”50%”>

 - The pages of Incoming and Continuing UCLA Student under the dropdown menu for "I am a/an..." both start with the same initial appearance.
 They include the same video and relatively similar layout which makes it difficult for a new user to discern whether they have navigated to the correct page.
 I recommend labeling a clear bold title at the top of the page to make sure the user is certain they have navigated to the correct page.
+Severity Rating (2)

 <img src="./Page overview.png" width=”50%”>

 ## 2) Match between System and the Real World

+-
 ## 3) User control and Freedom
 ## 4) Consistency and Standards
 ## 5) Error Prevention